os-js/manual.os-js.org/src/packages/index.md

 You can watch your package with: `node osjs watch --package=myrepo/mypackage`.

+To reload your package in the client, run `OSjs.require('core/process').reload('ApplicationSomething')` where the name is your `className` definition (in the developer tools in your browser).

 Look at [development pages](/development) for more information.

-To reload your package in the client, run `OSjs.require('core/process').reload('ApplicationSomething')` where the name is your `className` definition.

 ## Building